 Vacancy Rates

-Vacancy rates in San Francisco have declined to 3.4%, down from 4.1% in the previous year.
-The most significant drops occurred in neighborhoods close to downtown offices and major transit corridors, where leasing activity has accelerated due to return-to-work policies and hybrid work arrangements.
+Vacancy rates in San Francisco have dropped to 3.4%, down from 4.1% the previous year.
+The sharpest declines happened in neighborhoods close to downtown offices and major transit corridors, where leasing activity has accelerated as return-to-work policies and hybrid arrangements bring more people back into the city.

-With new rental construction limited and short-term rentals rebounding, available inventory remains constrained, especially in desirable central and west-side neighborhoods.
+New rental construction is limited, and short-term rentals are rebounding.
+The result is that available inventory stays tight, especially in desirable central and west-side neighborhoods.

 Drivers of Rental Demand